 To jump on the low sugar bandwagon would be one of the greatest things you could do for your health.
 In fact there isn’t a bodily system that wouldn’t reap benefits from kicking the sugar for good.
 Who doesn’t want clearer skin, increased energy and a trimmer figure?
 The bitter truth is that quitting sugar is no easy task.
 Your apparent lack of will power when finishing the tub of ice cream is not your fault.
 Sugar is highly addictive and the effects can literally highjack the brain making us want more and more.

 Sugar-free queen, Calgary Avansino states, “Consuming sugar does absolutely nothing good for our bodies, our health or our mood; it is empty calories, contains no nutrients and sends us on a rollercoaster, in which we eventually crash desperate for the next ‘fix’.
 From 2009-2010, we consumed 154.1 million metric tons of sugar globally.
 Fast forward half a decade to 2014-2015, and worldwide consumption has exceeded 176.83 million tonnes.
 We are eating WAY too much sugar!

-However with a few tricks up your sleeve it’s totally possible to finally quit sugar for good!
-Follow our 10 steps and say hello to an all round healthier new you…
+However, with a few tricks up your sleeve, it’s totally possible to finally quit sugar for good!
+If lockdown’s turned you into a sugar monster, follow our 10 steps and say hello to an all-round healthier you…

 Detox your home and desk